sileneundula/ShilohSigning/README.md

 SPHINCS+ is a stateless hash-based signing scheme that offers a large security margin.
 Due to the inherent security assumptions behind hash functions, we believe this will be a powerful signature scheme for post-quantum cryptography offering a large margin of security with simple measures.
 SPHINCS+ uses Haraka, SHA256, or SHAKE256, and in this instance, SHAKE256 should be preferred for optimal security.
 It has three categories of security, {1, 3, 5}.
 It is recomended to use security level 5 for high-security as there is not much of a difference aside from signature size.

 SPHINCS+ makes use of a hypertree to make a tree of one-time digital signatures that can be created using the private key.
 SPHINCS+ uses a few-time signatures tree at the bottom known as FORS.
+It uses WOTS+ to sign.

 This signature scheme remains high-integrity and is integral to creating a secure signing environment in the near future.